 If you’re ready to start the recovery process, Red Oak Recovery can put you on the right path.
-Our addiction and mental health treatment center offers inpatient rehab for men and women.
+Our addiction and mental health treatment center offers addiction treatment for men ages 18-30.
 In addition, our programs use a clinical, trauma-informed methodology for treating drug and mental disorders, including:

 - 12-step recovery